jlmelville/sneer/docs/gradients.md

 $$

-If you want to get a tiny bit more specific, I am also unaware of any t-SNE-related methods that don't transform the distances by simply squaring
+If you want to get a tiny bit more specific, I am also unaware of any t-SNE-related methods that don't transform the Euclidean distances by simply squaring them:
-them:

 $$f_{ij} = d_{ij}^{2}$$